 Organised study visits

-IDD's Masters in Public Administration (MPA) and some MSc Development Management specialist pathways include an organised overseas study visit.
+IDD's Masters in Public Administration (MPA) includes an organised overseas study visit.
 This is not linked to students' dissertations, but may involve research for a project report or essay.
 It enables students to:

 - Investigate cutting-edge issues